krakend/krakend-documentation/authorization/jwt-validation.md

 ```
 base64key://base64content
 ```
-The URL host must be base64 encoded, and must decode to exactly 32 bytes.
+The URL host must be base64 encoded and must decode to exactly 32 bytes.
 Here is an example of the `extra_config`:

 ```
 {